Guide price

 Measurements

-The road frontage is approximately 230'(70.1m) and the total area is about 0.7 of an acre, based on the os plan and subject to measured survey, excluding the adjoining land to the south.
+The road frontage is approximately 230'(70.1m) and the total area is about 0.7 of an acre, based on the os plan and subject to measured survey.

 Services